 Community Preventive Services Task Force

-2012 Annual Report to Congress
+2016 Annual Report to Congress,

 The findings and conclusions in this report are those of the Community Preventive Services Task Force and do not necessarily represent the official position of the Centers for Disease Control and Prevention.

-U.S. Preventive Services Task Force - Second Annual Report to Congress
+U.S. Preventive Services Task Force – 2015 Annual Report to Congress

 The work of the Community Preventive Services Task Force complements that of the U.S. Preventive Services Task Force (USPSTF) which makes recommendations about the effectiveness of clinical preventive services and health promotion.
 Taken together, the recommendations of the two Task Forces provide our nation with knowledge of how health is improved by prevention in both clinical and community settings.